opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 BallotMeasureSelection
 ----------------------

-A subclass of ``BallotSelection`` representing a ballot option that a voter could select in a ballot measure contest.
+A subclass of ``BallotSelection`` representing an option that voters could select on a ballot in a ballot measure contest, e.g., "yes" or "no".
+Inherits all of the required and optional properties of ``BallotSelection``.

-id
-    Open Civic Data-style id in the format ``ocd-ballotmeasureselection/{{uuid}}``.

 selection
     Selection text for the option on the ballot, e.g., "Yes", "No", "Recall", "Don't recall" (string).